ohler55/wabur/README.md

 1. Coordinate with me first before getting started to avoid duplication of effort or implementing something in conflict with the plans.

-2. Branch of the develop branch and submit a PR.
+2. Branch off the develop branch and submit a PR.

 3. Write unit tests.